kroharu/MEG/README.md

 2) Go here: https://drive.google.com/file/d/1btAtmC5bpDIZeOk5qBX7EvpbCyRZcYcm/view?usp=sharing and install National Instruments DAQmx driver installer.
 Run it.

-3) Find in quspin.conf the string, which starts with absolutPath=... and after "=" print your desired destination path.
+3) Find in quspin.conf the string, which starts with absolutPath and after "=" print your desired destination path.

 4) Run the last .exe version of this programm from quspin_exe folder in this repository and be happy.